deckhouse/virtualization/docs/USER_GUIDE.md

 ip-10-66-10-14   {"name":"linux-vm-7prpx","namespace":"default"}     Bound    12h
 ```

-The [VirtualMachineIPAddress](cr.html#virtualmachineipaddress) (`vmip`) resource is a project resource responsible for reserving leased IP addresses and binding them to virtual machines.
-IP addresses can be allocated automatically or on explicit request.

-An address is assigned to a machine when the resource moves to the `Attached` phase.
-The other phases are described in the [`.status.phase`](cr.html#virtualmachineipaddress-v1alpha2-status-phase) field.

-By default, the module assigns an address to the machine itself and keeps it assigned until the machine is deleted.
-To view the assigned address, run the following command:
+To view the address assigned to a machine, run the following command:

 ```bash
 d8 k get vmip